 The parent company "Bulgarian Energy Holding" EAD is a single-shareholder joint stock company, registered in the Republic of Bulgaria.
 The entity is registered in the Commercial Register under vol. 147, page 21, and Record No10295.
 The entity is successor of the state enterprise "Oil and Gas" ("Neft i Gas"), incorporated in 1973, and renamed in December 1975 to "Gas Supply" ("Gazosnabdyavane").
 In accordance with the Decree on Business Activities, in the beginning of 1990, the entity was renamed to "Bulgargaz".
 Pursuant to a decision of the Council of Ministers, dated 12 May 1993, "Bulgargaz" was transformed into a single-shareholder joint stock company.
-Based on a transformation plan, dated 27 October 2006, and the appendices thereto, "Bulgargaz" EAD was transformed into "Bulgargaz Holding" EAD through the split of two single-shareholder joint stock companies - "Bulgartransgaz" EAD and "Bulgargaz" EAD are legal successors of the respective portion of the property (rights and obligations) of "Bulgargaz Holding" EAD.
+Based on a transformation plan, dated 27 October 2006, and the appendices thereto, "Bulgargaz" EAD was transformed into "Bulgargaz Holding" EAD through the split of two single-shareholder joint stock companies - "Bulgartransgaz" EAD and "Bulgargaz" EAD.
+The split was executed under the provisions of Art.
+262 (d) of the Commercial Act.
+"Bulgartransgaz" EAD and "Bulgargaz" EAD are legal successors of the respective portion of the property (rights and obligations) of "Bulgargaz Holding" EAD.
 By virtue of Decision No 45 dated 15 January 2007 the transformation was registered in the Sofia City Court.